-The Ensham Joint Venture (Ensham JV) partners are proposing to develop the Ensham Life of Mine Extension Project to extend the life of the existing underground operations into an area identified as Zones 2 and 3 (the Project) as shown on Figure 1.
-The existing Ensham Mine is operated by Ensham Resources Pty Ltd (Ensham), a wholly owned subsidiary of Idemitsu Australia Pty Ltd, on behalf of the Ensham JV partners.
-The Ensham JV partners, and holders of the Environmental Authority (EA), are Bligh Coal Limited (ACN 010186393) (47.5 per cent), Idemitsu Australia Pty Ltd (ACN 010236272) (37.5 per cent) and Bowen Investment (Australia) Pty Ltd (ACN 002806831) (15 per cent).
+The Ensham Joint Venture (Ensham JV) is proposing to develop the Ensham Life of Mine Extension Project to extend the life of the existing underground operations into an area identified as Zones 2 and 3 (the Project) as shown on Figure 1.
+The existing Ensham Mine is operated by Ensham Resources Pty Ltd (Ensham), a wholly owned subsidiary of Idemitsu Australia Resources Pty Ltd (ACN 010236272) (Idemitsu), on behalf of the Ensham JV partners.
+The Ensham JV partners, and holders of the Environmental Authority (EA), are Bligh Coal Limited (ACN 010186393) (47.5 per cent), Idemitsu Australia Pty Ltd (37.5 per cent) and Bowen Investment (Australia) Pty Ltd (ACN 002806831) (15 per cent).
 The Ensham JV partners are the Proponents for the Project.
 Ensham currently operates the existing mine under EA EPML00732813.
-The Applicants for the RIDA are the Ensham Joint Venture Partners